Moravia: Economy

 An area in South Moravia, around Hodonín and Břeclav, is part of the Viennese Basin.
 Petroleum and lignite are found there in abundance.
-The main economic centres of Moravia are Brno, Olomouc and Zlín, plus Ostrava lying directly on the Moravian–Silesian border.
+The main economic centres of Moravia are Brno, Olomouc, Zlín, and Ostrava lying directly on the Moravian–Silesian border.
 As well as agriculture in general, Moravia is noted for its viticulture; it contains 94% of the Czech Republic's vineyards and is at the centre of the country's wine industry.
-Wallachia have at least a 400-year-old tradition of slivovitz making.
+Wallachia has at least a 400-year-old tradition of slivovitz making.

-The Czech automotive industry also had a large role in the industry of Moravia in the 20th century; the factories of Wikov in Prostějov and Tatra in Kopřivnice produced many automobiles.
+The Czech automotive industry also played a significant role in Moravia's economy in the 20th century; the factories of Wikov in Prostějov and Tatra in Kopřivnice produced many automobiles.

 Moravia is also the centre of the Czech firearm industry, as the vast majority of Czech firearms manufacturers (e.g. CZUB, Zbrojovka Brno, Czech Small Arms, Czech Weapons, ZVI, Great Gun) are found in Moravia.
-Almost all the well-known Czech sporting, self-defence, military and hunting firearms are made in Moravia.
+Almost all the well-known Czech sporting, self-defence, military, and hunting firearms are made in Moravia.
 Meopta rifle scopes are of Moravian origin.
 The original Bren gun was conceived here, as were the assault rifles the CZ-805 BREN and Sa vz.
 58, and the handguns CZ 75 and ZVI Kevin (also known as the "Micro Desert Eagle").

 The Zlín Region hosts several aircraft manufacturers, namely Let Kunovice (also known as Aircraft Industries, a.s.), ZLIN AIRCRAFT a.s.
-Otrokovice (formerly known under the name Moravan Otrokovice), Evektor-Aerotechnik and Czech Sport Aircraft.
+Otrokovice (formerly known under the name Moravan Otrokovice), Evektor-Aerotechnik, and Czech Sport Aircraft.
 Sport aircraft are also manufactured in Jihlava by Jihlavan Airplanes/Skyleader.

-Aircraft production in the region started in 1930s; after a period of low production post-1989, there are signs of recovery post-2010, and production is expected to grow from 2013 onwards.
+Aircraft production in the region started in the 1930s; after a period of low production post-1989, there have been signs of recovery post-2010, and production is expected to grow from 2013 onwards.

+Companies with operations in Brno include Gen Digital, which maintains one of its headquarters there and continues to use the brand AVG Technologies, as well as Kyndryl (Client Innovation Centre), AT&T, and Honeywell (Global Design Center).
+Other significant companies include Siemens, Red Hat (Czech headquarters), and an office of Zebra Technologies.

+In recent years, Brno's economy has seen growth in the quaternary sector, focusing on science, research, and education.
+Notable projects include AdMaS (Advanced Materials, Structures, and Technologies) and CETOCOEN (Center for Research on Toxic Substances in the Environment).

 Machinery industry

 The machinery industry has been the most important industrial sector in the region, especially in South Moravia, for many decades.
 The main centres of machinery production are Brno (Zbrojovka Brno, Zetor, První brněnská strojírna, Siemens), Blansko (ČKD Blansko, Metra), Kuřim (TOS Kuřim), Boskovice (Minerva, Novibra) and Břeclav (Otis Elevator Company).
-A number of other, smaller machinery and machine parts factories, companies and workshops are spread over Moravia.
+A number of other, smaller machinery and machine parts factories, companies, and workshops are spread over Moravia.

 Electrical industry

 The beginnings of the electrical industry in Moravia date back to 1918.
-The biggest centres of electrical production are Brno (VUES, ZPA Brno, EM Brno), Drásov, Frenštát pod Radhoštěm and Mohelnice (currently Siemens).
+The biggest centres of electrical production are Brno (VUES, ZPA Brno, EM Brno), Drásov, Frenštát pod Radhoštěm, and Mohelnice (currently Siemens).